4 Ways to Play Apple Music on Tesla

 Apple Music Converter

-Click the gear icon on the top right corner to change output settings.
+Click the gear icon in the top right corner to change output settings.
 The default format is M4A in 256kbps.
-Apple Music Converter also supports MP3, AAC, FLAC, WAV and AIFF.
-Click the gear icon if you want to change output format or output folder.
+Apple Music Converter also supports MP3, AAC, FLAC, WAV, and AIFF.
+Click the gear icon if you want to change the output format or the output folder.

 Apple Music Converter settings

-Follow the on-screen instructions to choose a playlist, artist, or album that you want to download.
+Follow the on-screen instructions to choose a playlist, artist, or album to download.
 Click the red icon and Pazu Apple Music Converter will load all songs in the album or playlist, uncheck the songs you don’t want to download if there are any.

-Click “Convert” button to start downloading Apple Music songs to mp3.
-After downloading, transfer them to USB device and play them on Tesla without CarPlay.
+Click the “Convert” button to start downloading Apple Music songs to MP3.
+After downloading, transfer them to USB device and play them on Tesla.

 convert Apple Music to MP3